 The informational and error messages found in ICMPv6 are very similar to the messages implemented by ICMPv4.
 But, ICMPv6 has new and improved features and functionality which not found in ICMPv4.
-ICMPv6 messages are encapsulated in IPv6.
+ICMPv6 messages encapsulated in IPv6.
 ICMPv6 has four new protocols as part of the Neighbor Discovery Protocol.
-Messaging between an IPv6 enabled router and an IPv6 enabled devices are following:
+Messaging between an IPv6 enabled router and an IPv6 enabled devices are the following:

 - Router Solicitation (RS) message

 - Router Advertisement (RA) message

 When network administrator configures a host to get its addressing information automatically using SLAAC, the host will send an RS message to the router at a system start-up time.
 The RS message sent as an IPv6 all-routers multicast message to address FF02::2.

 Router send RA messages periodically router to provide the following information to hosts:

 - Addressing information using SLAAC such as the prefix, prefix length, DNS address, and domain name.